jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

   - packer
 comment: true # Disable comment if false.
 ---
-I've been leveraging the open-source Tanzu Community Edition Kubernetes distribution for a little while now, both [in my home lab](/tanzu-community-edition-k8s-homelab) and at work, so I was gutted by the news that VMware was [abandoning the project](https://github.com/vmware-tanzu/community-edition).
+I've been leveraging the open-source Tanzu Community Edition Kubernetes distribution for a little while now, both [in my home lab](/tanzu-community-edition-k8s-homelab) and at work, so I was disappointed to learn that VMware was [abandoning the project](https://github.com/vmware-tanzu/community-edition).
 TCE had been a pretty good fit for my needs, and now I needed to search for a replacement.
 VMware is offering a free version of Tanzu Kubernetes Grid as a replacement, but it comes with a license solely for non-commercial use so I wouldn't be able to use it at work.
-And I'd really like to use the same products in both environments to make development and testing easier on me.
+And I'd really like to use the same solution in both environments to make development and testing easier on me.

 There are a bunch of great projects for running Kubernetes in development/lab environments, and others optimized for much larger enterprise environments, but I struggled to find a product that felt like a good fit for both in the way TCE was.
 My workloads are few and pretty simple so most enterprise K8s variants (Tanzu included) would feel like overkill, but I do need to ensure everything remains highly-available in the data centers at work.

-So I set out to build my own!
+Plus, I thought it would be a fun learning experience to roll my own Kubernetes on vSphere!

 In the next couple of posts, I'll share the details of how I'm using Terraform to provision production-ready vanilla Kubernetes clusters on vSphere (complete with the vSphere Container Storage Interface plugin!) in a consistent and repeatable way.
 I also plan to document one of the ways I'm leveraging these clusters, which is using them as a part of a Gitlab CI/CD pipeline to churn out weekly VM template builds so I never again have to worry about my templates being out of date.

-I've learned a ton in the process (and still have a lot more to learn), but today I'll start simply by describing how I'm leveraging Packer to create a single VM template ready to enter service as a Kubernetes compute node.
+I have definitely learned a ton in the process (and still have a lot more to learn), but today I'll start by describing how I'm leveraging Packer to create a single VM template ready to enter service as a Kubernetes compute node.

 ## What's Packer, and why?
 [HashiCorp Packer](https://www.packer.io/) is a free open-source tool designed to create consistent, repeatable machine images.
 It's pretty killer as a part of a CI/CD pipeline to kick off new builds based on a schedule or code commits, but also works great for creating builds on-demand.
 Packer uses the [HashiCorp Configuration Language (HCL)](https://developer.hashicorp.com/packer/docs/templates/hcl_templates) to describe all of the properties of a VM build in a concise and readable format.